Anti-slavery and human trafficking statement

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 of the United Kingdom (the Act) by Harney Westwood and Riegels LLP (the UK Entity) in relation to the current financial year (the Statement).
-Harneys is committed to support the objectives of the Act not only within the United Kingdom, but globally on a group-wide basis.
+Harneys is committed to supporting the objectives of the Act not only within the United Kingdom but globally on a group-wide basis.

-The Harneys Group comprises its law firms, Harney Westwood & Riegels, Harney Westwood & Riegels LP, the UK Entity, Harney Westwood & Riegels Singapore LLP, Harneys Gill and Aristodemou Loizides Yiolitis LLC (practising as Harneys).
+The Harneys Group comprises its law firms, Harney Westwood & Riegels, Harney Westwood & Riegels LP, the UK Entity, Harney Westwood & Riegels Singapore LLP, Harneys Gill, and Aristodemou Loizides Yiolitis LLC (practising as Harneys).
 The Harneys Group also includes Harneys Fiduciary Limited and its direct and indirect subsidiaries (collectively, Harneys Fiduciary).
-The Harneys Group (including the UK Entity) provide legal advice to clients around the world in relation to the laws of Anguilla, the British Virgin Islands, the Cayman Islands, Cyprus and Luxembourg, as well as related legal and structuring advice.
-Harneys Fiduciary provides fiduciary services; entity formation and management; custodial, trust and private client services, and related services.
+The Harneys Group (including the UK Entity) provides legal advice to clients around the world in relation to the laws of the British Virgin Islands, Cayman Islands, Cyprus, Luxembourg, Bermuda, Anguilla, and Jersey*, as well as related legal and structuring advice.
+Harneys Fiduciary provides fiduciary services; entity formation and management; custodial, trust, and private client services, and related services.

 The Harneys Group trains relevant staff on induction and annually on various policies and procedures we have in place to prohibit the facilitation of criminal enterprise which includes helping our people identify risk factors and indicators of possible slavery and human trafficking.